-Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Know how to plan a visit to a 1.1.
-Give examples of local shopping facilities local shop 1.2.
-Participate in planning a trip out to local shops 1.3.
-List shop/shops to visit to buy different items 2.
-Be able to buy items 2.1 Choose items to buy items 2.2 Estimate the cost of these items 2.3 Prepare to buy these items 2.4 Buy the chosen items 3.
-Know how to conduct self when 3.1 Use appropriate communication skills on a shopping 3.2 Show an awareness of others trip 3.3 State ways of staying safe when out
+Learning Outcomes The learner will: Assessment Criteria The learner can: Know how to plan a visit to a local shop.
+1.1.
+Give examples of local shopping facilities.
+1.2.
+Participate in planning a trip out to local shops.
+1.3.
+List shop/shops to visit to buy different items.
+2. Be able to buy items.
+2.1 Choose items to buy.
+2.2 Estimate the cost of these items.
+2.3 Prepare to buy the items.
+2.4 Buy the chosen items.
+3. Know how to conduct self when on a shopping trip.
+3.1 Use appropriate communication skills.
+3.2 Show an awareness of others.
+3.3 State ways of staying safe when out.